How to track KSBs using an eportfolio

 They represent the core attributes an individual must have to be competent in the occupation.
 The KSBs must be met by the apprentice, evidenced and assessed in order for them to pass their course.
 KSBs were part of the old frameworks and they’re still part of the new standards, but how KSBs are evidenced and recorded has changed.

-With OneFile, it’s easy to distinguish between the different KSBs – knowledge, skills and behaviours – and upload evidence against each.
-Apprentices can use OneFile’s learning journal to upload learning reflections, the offline app to record workplace behaviour, and use the eportfolio to upload evidence of skill development.
+With OneFile, it’s easy to distinguish between the different KSBs and upload evidence against each.
 Records can then be assigned to KSBs and marked as on- or off-the-job.